-This twelve-day (Sun afternoon-Fri/Mon-Fri/Mon; 8:30 a.m.–6:00 p.m.) intensive course is an accelerated, in-depth program designed to tap into the foundation skills students already have, while simultaneously preparing students to transition their current touch and palpation skills to Rolfing SI.
-Taught through well-illustrated lectures, experiential exercises and guided palpation, classes are designed to provide the optimal learning experience.
+This program is designed to tap into the foundation skills students already have, while simultaneously preparing students to transition their current touch and palpation skills to Rolfing SI.
+Taught through online instructional tools, well-illustrated lectures, experiential exercises and guided palpation, classes are designed to provide the optimal learning experience.
 The Rolf Institute® of Structural Integration instructors emphasize individual learning by providing each student with support for his/her specific learning needs.
 Students are challenged to explore and learn about Rolfing-specific features and requirements of touch and palpation, including how it will expand and diversify their existing skill set and professional practice.

 Please see Tuition and Costs

 DIRI is approved by the State of Colorado, Department of Education, Division of Private Occupational Schools.
 We are also approved by the State of Georgia, Nonpublic Postsecondary Education Commission, as well as several other regional states where the program is taught.